cwarren/choregarden/documentation/development_workflow.md

    git checkout dev
    git pull origin dev
    git checkout -b branch-name
+   git push branch-name
    ```
-NOTE: branch names should use a consistent pattern, though I haven't yet decided what that is.
+*NOTE*: branch names should use a consistent pattern, though I haven't yet decided what that is.
 Some options:
 - the primary name should be clearly descriptive towards the outcome / change that this branch delivers
 - work identifier prefixes - if using Jira this would be the issue key, or simimilar for other project managment tooling; I'm not yet using such tooling for this project (for now still just a dynamic todo.txt), but if/when I do then this is critical (checks would be built into commit hooks)
 - feature/, task/, and fix/ prefixes - I'm not yet sure the distinction is useful